 Additionally, think about how the recliner is intended to be used.
 Will it be used as a reading chair, for relaxing and watching TV, or only as an intermittent place to sit when you have visitors?

-Paying attention to the size of a recliner is also important.
-Recliners are often much larger than other chairs and can take up more space in a room.
-Because of their reclining design, they often need to be placed a foot or more away from the wall to allow the chair to fully extend.
-Before you shop, measure the available space in the room where you plan to use the recliner so you can assess whether the recliner will fit comfortably.
-Smaller recliners are about 30 inches wide, 36 inches deep, and 41 inches tall.
-Medium recliners are about 35 inches wide, 38 inches deep, and 42 inches tall.
-Large recliners are about 40 inches wide, 40 inches deep, and 42 inches tall.
+Consider the size of the recliner, since these models are often much larger than other chairs and can take up more space in a room.
+Due to their reclining design, they often need to be placed a foot or more away from the wall to allow the chair to fully extend.
+Before shopping, measure the available space in the room where the recliner will be set.
+Smaller recliners are about 41 inches tall by 30 inches wide by 36 inches deep.
+Medium recliners are about 42 inches tall by 35 inches wide by 38 inches deep.
+Large recliners are about 42 inches tall by 40 inches wide by 40 inches deep.

-Additionally, make sure the recliner is appropriately sized to match your body.
-Consider your height and weight, and look for a recliner that will offer a proper and supportive fit.
+Additionally, make sure the recliner is appropriately sized for the person who’ll be using it.
+Consider the user’s height and weight, and look for a recliner that will offer a proper and supportive fit.

 There are a number of items to consider related to the materials used to construct a recliner.